shahsanju/the_ad_was_never_random/The_Ad_Was_Never_Random.md

 The video file you receive as a viewer is actually a container format — something like MP4 or MKV — that bundles multiple separate tracks inside it:

-- An audio track — the compressed sound
+I. An audio track — the compressed sound
-- A video track — the compressed frames
+II.
+A video track — the compressed frames
-- A subtitle or dialogue track — timestamped text
+III.
+A subtitle or dialogue track — timestamped text

 An AI analysis system can unpack these and examine each one separately, using completely different AI models for each track.
 Here's how: